JrVerbiest/jrverbiest.github.io/README.md

 ## About

 Engineer (ir.
 Ing.) with a PhD in Engineering Science and 20+ years of working experience in industry and academia.
-Today, I am working part-time (70%) at Hasselt University, 50% as a Researcher at the Research Group Biomedical Data Sciences and 20% as a Technical Developer at the Rehabilitation Research Center.
+Today, I am working part-time (70%) at Hasselt University, 50% at the Research Group Biomedical Data Sciences (as a Researcher), and 20% at the Rehabilitation Research Center (as a Technical Developer).

 ## 🛠️ Work Experience